UniOfGreenwich/softwareproject_-team2/README.md

 #### 6. Maintenance phase
 It is team's job to ensure that the software that they have developed runs smoothly without any bugs or downtime.
 So for that, regular maintenance is necessary in order to enhance, improve and update the software.

-### Conclusion

-As we learned from the above, once the requirements have been identified, it is much easier to develop software in the following phases.
-Customer interaction is very limited in the waterfall model during the development of the software.
-Only after the product is ready can it be demonstrated to the end users, enabling the team to work more efficiently without the need for a significant number of changes to the process.

-Due to the pre-structured nature of all these phases, it is easy to predict deadlines and meet the deadline for the deal.
-As a result of all these factors, it is easy to develop software efficiently.

 ## System Requirements Specification Report